BioHPC/MegaR/README.md

 After the data is loaded, it can be preprocessed to allow efficient machine leaning.
 Click preprocess tab and select the appropriate taxonomic level information to use for machine learning.

 #### Criteria for feature selection ####
-**Genus Level** and **Species Level** tabs return genuses and species level from the dataset as the feature. **All Level** tab tracks back the taxon level for unclassified higher order.
+**Genus Level** and **Species Level** tabs return genus and species level from the dataset as the feature. **All Level** tab tracks back the taxon level for unclassified higher order.
 For the T1D experiment,

 * Clicking **Species Level** for feature selection.

 #### Threshold ####
-This field is getting a floating number to remove profiles and their abudnaces below the threshold value.
+This field is getting a floating number to remove profiles and their abundances below the threshold value.
 Default value is **0.003**.

 * For the T1D experiment, just leave the the deafult value (0.03).